thangarajvisolve/Sample/README.centos.markdown

 * Download  version of graylog2-web interface 0.9.6 from the link.[Click here to download](https://github.com/Graylog2/graylog2-web-interface/downloads)

-* Extract the downloaded zip file using the following command abd change to the instaaltion directory
+* Extract the downloaded zip file using the following command abd change to the installation directory

         $ tar -xvf graylog2-webinterface-0.9.6.tar.gz.